There seems to be so much controversy about crate training. Some people think it’s cruel, and others think it’s the only way to keep a dog.

 Begin feeding your dog their meals inside the crate.
 This will cause them to make yet another pleasant association.

-If your dog seems comfortable with his/her crate, you may start to close the door while they are eating (but if they notice, and begin to whine to be let out, open the door!
+If your dog seems comfortable with his/her crate, you may start to close the door while they are eating (but if they notice, and begin to whine about being let out, open the door!

 The very first few times you do this, open the door immediately after they are done eating.